department-of-veterans-affairs/va.gov-team/products/identity-personalization/logged-in-homepage/2.0-redesign/design-ia/LIH-design-documentation.md

 Attendees: Samara, Tressa, Cassandra

 Outcomes
-- Some concern about tabbed version for when user has no content
 - Overall positive feedback based on the revised versions
+- Some concern about tabbed and side nav version for when user has no content seems like scrolling card versions is a better solution
 - Ready for Design Intent meeting with Platform team this week